danobi/kbb/README.md

 kbb
 =====

-`kbb` is a Kanban Board implementation for the command line.
+`kbb` is a kanban board implementation for the terminal.
 It's core feature is that it syncs with Google Tasks via the developer API.

 Features: